anyahush/surf-the-wave/README.md

     * I want to be able to save and edit personal information on my profile.
     * I want to be able to view my order history.
     * I want to be able to login an logout with ease.
+    * I want to be able to leave reviews on products.
+    * I want to be able to edit or delete my reviews.
     * I want to be able to leave comments on the blog posts.
     * I want to be able to delete my account.
     * I want to be able to change my password if I forget it.